Jiajing Emperor

 At the start of the Jiajing era, the borders were relatively peaceful.
 In the north, the Mongols were initially embroiled in internal conflicts, but after being united by Altan Khan in the 1540s, they began to demand the restoration of free trade.
 The Emperor, however, refused and attempted to close the borders with fortifications, including the Great Wall of China.
-In response, Altan Khan launched raids and even attacked the outskirts of Beijing in 1550.
-The Ming troops were forced to focus on defense.
-Meanwhile, Wokou pirates posed a significant threat in southeastern China for several decades.
+Altan Khan launched raids and even attacked the outskirts of Beijing in 1550, forcing the Ming troops to focus on defense.
+Wokou pirates in the Jiajing era posed a significant threat in southeastern China.
 The Ming authorities attempted to address this issue by implementing stricter laws against private overseas trade in the 1520s, but piracy and related violence continued to escalate throughout the 1540s and reached its peak in the 1550s.
-These issues were not resolved until the Jiajing Emperor's son and successor, the Longqing Emperor, allowed foreign trade to resume.
 Despite the trade restrictions imposed by the Jiajing government and the incidence of the deadly 1556 Shaanxi earthquake in northern China, the economy continued to develop, with growth in agriculture, industry, and trade.
 As the economy flourished, so did society, with the traditional Confucian interpretation of Zhuism giving way to Wang Yangming's more individualistic beliefs.